zeek/zeek/scripts/base/bif/zeek.bif.zeek.rst

 :zeek:id:`port_to_count`: :zeek:type:`function`                                       Converts a :zeek:type:`port` to a :zeek:type:`count`.
 :zeek:id:`preserve_prefix`: :zeek:type:`function`                                     Preserves the prefix of an IP address in anonymization.
 :zeek:id:`preserve_subnet`: :zeek:type:`function`                                     Preserves the prefix of a subnet in anonymization.
+:zeek:id:`print_raw`: :zeek:type:`function`                                           Renders a sequence of values to a string of bytes and outputs them directly
+                                                                                      to ``stdout`` with no additional escape sequences added.
 :zeek:id:`ptr_name_to_addr`: :zeek:type:`function`                                    Converts a reverse pointer name to an address.
 :zeek:id:`rand`: :zeek:type:`function`                                                Generates a random number.
 :zeek:id:`raw_bytes_to_v4_addr`: :zeek:type:`function`                                Converts a :zeek:type:`string` of bytes into an IPv4 address.